Advanced Configuration

 - When to use

-- Brighten: Nighttime, underground parking, warehouses
+- Brighten: Nighttime, underground parking lots, or warehouses with insufficient lighting

-- Darken: Direct sunlight, strong backlighting
+- Darken: Direct sunlight, strong backlighting from windows or overhead lights

 - Range: -100 (very dark) to +100 (very bright)